facebookresearch/habitat-challenge/README.md

     ```bash
     wget https://dl.fbaipublicfiles.com/habitat/data/baselines/v1/ddppo_${task}_habitat2021_challenge_baseline_v1.pth
     ```, where `$Task={pointnav, objectnav}.

-    The default *Pointnav* DD-PPO baseline is trained for 120 Updates on 10 million frames with the config param: ```RL.SLACK_REWARD '-0.001'``` which reduces the slack reward to -0.001.
-    The default *Objectnav* DD-PPO baseline is trained for 266 Updates on 209 million frames  with the provided config.

 1. To submit your entry via EvalAI, you will need to build a docker file.
 We provide Dockerfiles ready to use with the DD-PPO baselines in `${Task}_DDPPO_baseline.Dockerfile`, where `$Task={Pointnav, Objectnav}`.
 For the sake of completeness, we describe how you can make your own Dockerfile below.
 If you just want to test the baseline code, feel free to skip this bullet because  ```${Task}_DDPPO_baseline.Dockerfile``` is ready to use.
     1. You may want to modify the `${Task}_DDPPO_baseline.Dockerfile` to include PyTorch or other libraries.
 To install pytorch, ifcfg and tensorboard, add the following command to the Docker file: